-Tyke home games are held in doors at West Vancouver Arena and practices sessions are held outside at Kirkstone box.
+U9 home games are held indoors at the Harry Jerome Arena and practices sessions are held either inside at Harry Jerome Arena or outside at Kirkstone box or Inter-River box.

-The kids get equal playing time and play on a full court with one goaltender and five runners on the floor.
-Games are 3 periods of 18 minutes running time with 3-minute shifts.
+The kids get equal playing time.
+Games are 3 periods of 15 minutes running time.

 Referees control the game and stop play when necessary and explain the whistles.

-Group and individual team practices start sometime in March with games usually starting in the second week of April.
+Group and individual team practices start beginning of April with games usually starting in the second week of April.
 Details of practice times and schedules will be sent to you by email.

 Stores in North Vancouver: Canadian Tire and the North Shore Sport Swap.
-Scoffs on Hastings in Burnaby and Ice Level Sports in Richmond carry a broader selection of sticks and equipment.
+Scoffs in Burnaby and Ice Level Sports in Richmond carry a broader selection of sticks and equipment.

 The strength of the NSMLA is directly proportional to its base of parent volunteers.
 Like all good lacrosse parents you will be ask to participate with the team.
 It starts with a head-coach, a couple of assistant coaches and a manager, and ends with each family being asked to assist with time keeping and bringing treats to the game.
 The manager will also need your assistance with jerseys, pictures, distribution of shorts and t-shirts, tournaments, trophies, year-end parties and the occasional BBQ.
 It is a lot of fun.

-Click here for the Canadian Rules of Box Lacrosse used in Novice, PeeWee, Bantam and Midget divisions.
+Click here for the Minor Box Rules used in U11, U13, U15 and U18 divisions.